rbroc/sbert-align/README.md

 Arguments are customizable.

-Note that the script will be looking for a `transcripts.tsv` file in the `data` folder, and outputs will be saved in an `outputs` folder.
+Note that the script will be looking for a `transcripts.txt` file in the `data` folder, and outputs will be saved in an `outputs` folder.

 4. Deactivate once you're done, by running ```deactivate```.